hediet/blog/content/posts/2019/9/hello-world.post.md

 I decided against ready-to-use solutions like next.js as they don't work that well with TypeScript and
 I wanted to create something I fully control.

+You may also want to check out [my mate's blog](https://phiresky.github.io/blog/) who shares a similar passion about programming languages and other cool computer stuff.
+Even though I don't think his blog is as [awesome](https://web.archive.org/web/20190907140610/https://phiresky.github.io/blog/2019/about/) as mine, his tool [rga](https://phiresky.github.io/blog/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg/) might actually be.